fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/creating-project/index.md

 See [Deploy as standalone web server](/deployment/standalone-web-server) for information on how to setup http application to work as a standalone web server or run behind various reverse proxy web server.

+## <a name="scaffolding-http-indy-project"></a>Scaffolding http project with Indy

+To create http web application that use Indy http server,`TIdHttpServer` class, use `--project-indy` parameter.
+Other parameters are similar to SCGI, FastCGI or uwsgi project above.

+See [Deploy as standalone web server](/deployment/standalone-web-server) for information on how to setup http application to work as a standalone web server or run behind various reverse proxy web server.

 ## <a name="use-fano-framework-specific-release-version"></a>Use Fano Framework specific release version

 By default, when you use any `--project-*` option, it will use latest commit of `master` branch of Fano Framework repository.
 To use Fano Framework specific release version when creating project, add `--fano-ver=[VER]` option, `[VER]` is string that contains specific release tag to use.
 For example, to use Fano Framework version 1.0.0, run following command.